My mother’s mother died when mum was 15.

 Mum’s life of ‘have to’ must have been overwhelming, but the other thing here—the intangible—is that she never knew what it was to be mothered.
 Fathered, certainly.
 But mothering?

-She had to imagine; and when she became a mother herself, she had no context from which to draw inspiration or just plain practical common sense.
+She had to imagine and invent; and when she became a mother herself, she had no context from which to draw inspiration or just plain practical common sense.

 I know of many motherless mums, and on this year’s Mother’s Day, I am thinking about them, and hope that the dead piece of heart can radiate, even just a little.